-An underwater structure, located on the sea floor in the operational area, must be inspected.
-Known images or objects are positioned on the structure and must be recognized to achieve points.
-Specific autonomous behavior may also award points.
+An underwater structure, located on the seabed in the operational area, must be inspected.
+Various ArUco markers are positioned on the structure and must be recognized to achieve points.
+Specific autonomous behavior may also reward points.

 7.1.4 Valve intervention on subsea structure